Data Augmentation for Supervised Graph Outlier Detection via Latent Diffusion Models: Methodology

 \textbf{Edge Type}.
 However, sometimes, we have different types of edges in graphs, known as heterogeneous graphs or heterogeneous information networks \cite{shi2016survey, zhao2020network}.
 As different edge types can encapsulate various semantics, encoding edge types can be important for the downstream task.
-Therefore, we add the type information to the edge-wise message:
+Therefore, we add the edge type information to the edge-wise message $\mathbf{m}_{ij}^l = \mathbf{h}_j^{l-1} + \mathbf{W}^P \cdot \phi(p_{ij})$, where $\mathbf{W}^P \in \mathbb{R}^{d^{l-1} \times P}$ is a linear transformation for edge type, and $\phi$ is the one-hot encoding.